maninwindow/TOEFL-Practice/README.md

 my sweater stretched in the wash.
 *synonyms*: be elastic, be stretchy, be tensile
-> - straighten or extend one's body or a part of one's body to its full length, typically so as to tighten one's muscles or in order to reach something. the cat yawned and stretched
+> - straighten or extend one's body or a part of one's body to its full length, typically so as to tighten one's muscles or in order to reach something. the cat yawned and stretched.
-synonyms: extend, straighten (out); lie down, recline, lean back, be recumbent, sprawl, lounge, loll
+*synonyms*: extend, straighten (out); lie down, recline, lean back, be recumbent, sprawl, lounge, loll
-> - extend or spread over an area or period of time. the beach stretches for over four miles
+> - extend or spread over an area or period of time. the beach stretches for over four miles.
-synonyms: extend, spread, continue
+*synonyms*: extend, spread, continue

 ===============

+> Distinct

+> *adjective*
+> - recognizably different in nature from something else of a similar type. the patterns of spoken language are distinct from those of writing.
+*synonyms*: clear, well-defined, unmistakable, easily distinguishable, recognizable, visible, obvious,
 > ****